Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis

 \section{Methodology}

+The overall pipeline is illustrated in Figure~\ref{fig: pipeline_train}.
 We aim to automatically synthesize high-value, edge-case data, thereby progressively expanding the coverage and robustness of a training dataset.
 The core of our methodology is a self-improving feedback loop wherein a LLM is fine-tuned to rephrase image captions, guiding a generative model toward producing images that are challenging for a given discriminative model.
 This process leverages preference learning to align the LLM's rephrasing strategy with a quantitative measure of edge-ness.
-The overall pipeline is illustrated and detailed in Appendix~\ref{sec: pipeline}.